RyanGA09/books-to-scrape-scraping-beautifulsoup-v1/README.md

 # Books To Scrape - Scraping: Basic Version (V1)

 This is a simple Python script to scrape book data from [Books to Scrape](https://books.toscrape.com/), a website that provides a collection of books.
-The scraper collects details about the books, including title, price, availability, rating, and image URL.
+The scraper collects details about the books, including itles, prices, ratings, availability, and cover image URLs.
 It stores the data into a CSV file.

 ## Features